Northern Ireland (Executive Formation etc) Act 2019: Same-sex marriage and abortion

 Map showing how each MP voted on the Second Reading of the Amendment providing for same-sex marriage.

 Further amendments provided for same-sex marriage and liberalisation of abortion laws.
-This brought Northern Ireland into line with the rest of the UK on both social issues, ironically overruling the strongly unionist DUP's historic opposition to LGBT and women's rights, due to their strong links to the Free Presbyterian Church of Ulster.
+This brought Northern Ireland into line with the rest of the UK on both social issues, overruling the strongly unionist DUP's historic opposition to LGBT and women's rights, due to their strong links to the Free Presbyterian Church of Ulster.
 This came into force since no executive was formed by 21 October 2019 and could be overruled by a future Northern Ireland Assembly.
 The DUP described these additions as "undermining" devolution, whilst the Irish republican Sinn Féin welcomed the move.

 As no executive was formed before 21 October 2019, these provisions required that the Secretary of State introduce legislation to extend the provisions of the Marriage (Same Sex Couples) Act 2013 to Northern Ireland before 13 January 2020, and to implement the recommendations of the CEDAW's report on the UK before 31 March 2020, with abortion automatically decriminalised on 21 October 2019.
 The appropriate regulations were introduced and the first same-sex marriage in Northern Ireland took place on 11 February 2020 in Carrickfergus, County Antrim.
 The Northern Ireland Department of Health issued a statement outlining its intent to produce medical guidance to bring NHS abortion services in line with those provided in the rest of the United Kingdom on 1 April 2020.